Oneirical/tgfp_rust/log & ideas/29-12-23 - Glamour, Pride, Grace and Discipline.md

 * **Casting Axioms** increases Glamour, but lowers Grace.
 * **Moving** increases Grace, but lowers Discipline.

 All Axioms scale off one or multiple of these Virtues to define their power level.
 For example, the aforementioned Possession lasts longer the more Glamour stacks you have.

+Another example is Coil, which scales off Discipline and deals more damage if the target is surrounded by solid entities.
+Or Pull, which drags targeted creatures closer with distance relative to your Grace.
 This paves the way to some character archetypes:

 * "Trickster/debuffer" for Glamour.
 * "Tank" for Discipline.